newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 what i really mean is:
 as a JS learner, React **reactivated**💡 my drive/focus to keep learning and make progress with JavaScript + **boosted**🚀 my overall coding confidence.
-I was feeling lost in a Javascript sea, somehow "tired" of vanilla JS...Hard to admit, because i love JavaScript and i love writing code.
+I was feeling lost in a Javascript sea, somehow "tired" of vanilla JS...Hard to admit, because i love JS and i love writing code.
 That's why i do feel like React pretty much saved my life.
 Or at least my learning journey!

 The plan of this article:
 - [Why/How did i finally jump into React?](#1)